Condensation on Windows

 Condensation occurs usually when relatively warm, moist (humid) air comes into contact into a surface which is at or below dew point for that air.
 So what does that mean?

-We discuss this in our guide to relative humidity but, put more simply – there is moisture in the air, when that air reaches a cold surface (such as a window) it condenses, changing from vapour to moisture / water.
+We discuss this in our guide to relative humidity but, put more simply – there is moisture in the air, when that air reaches a cold surface or possibly a cold spot (such as a window) it condenses, changing from vapour to moisture / water.
 Think of vapour a bit like steam coming from your kettle, it dissipates into the air.
 The amount of water vapour / humidity in houses will depend on a number of factors (more on that later).

 When looking to stop condensation on windows you are usually trying to do one of 3 things: